bee-queue/bee-queue/README.md

   .save();
 ```

 Explicitly sets the ID of the job.
 If a job with the given ID already exists, the Job will not be created, and `job.id` will be set to `null`.
-This method can be used to run a once for each of an external resource by passing that resource's ID.
+This method can be used to run a job once for each of an external resource by passing that resource's ID.
 For instance, you might run the setup job for a user only once by setting the job ID to the ID of the user.
+Furthermore, when this feature is used with queue settings `removeOnSuccess: true` and `removeOnFailure: true`, it will allow that job to be re-run again, effectively ensuring that jobId will have a global concurrency of 1.

 Avoid passing a numeric job ID, as it may conflict with an auto-generated ID.